sbogucki12/SpaASMR2018/README.md

 **Day 14 (March 21, 2018)**
 + Removed some unnecessary, now unused code.
 + Made the "Register"/"Login" buttons on the front page conditional.
++ Created Artist view along with controllers/methods to support it.
++ Added some styling to Artist view.

 ## Credit